 There are many that have come to this same realization.
 The problem is that many individuals continue to revert to their bias toward calendrical timetables, sometimes by creating their own.
 They may even create new rules based on their own understanding, or by looking to other calendar systems to find alternative answers.
 Some will attempt to use Biblical scripture by focusing on specific events that took place and trying to match those up with how dates align with another calendar system entirely.
-Others turn to astrological theories and nearly all of them utilize mathematics involving complicated formulas using scientific astronomy that can only be contrived by NASA experts.
+Others turn to complicated astronomical theories that nearly all require mathematical formulas, using modern scientific astronomy, that can only be contrived by NASA experts and are most certainly not described within scripture.
 All hoping for unity now and into the future believing there must be some answer - perhaps mysterious or undiscovered - that fits all the aspects of Yehovah's calendar.
 The desire to be exact and unified leads to the belief that looking directly at the sky is too messy and disorganized, being too archaic and less precise!
 The result is a vast array of different calendrical systems.
 Although I believe most have the right intentions behind them, we must accept the fact that we have developed an overall bias toward these types of systems.
 We want to evenly divide time into equal quintessential boxes in a table representing exact 24-hour days that will allow us to predict, with mathematical certainty, just how long into the future we can plan our lives accordingly and be able to share with others while being in perfect unity.

 The reality is, unless we are told specifically to use math within its instruction, we must be very careful to not assume it should be inserted into scripture and then relied upon as dogma.
-Deuteronomy $4:2^{[\perp]}$ states:
+Deuteronomy $4:2^{[1]}$ states: